List of awards and nominations received by Rosalía

-Spanish singer and songwriter Rosalía has received several awards and nominations, including two Grammy Awards, eleven Latin Grammy Awards, four MTV Video Music Awards and a MTV Europe Music Award.
+Spanish singer and songwriter Rosalía has received several awards and nominations, including two Grammy Awards, eleven Latin Grammy Awards, one Brit Award, four MTV Video Music Awards and two MTV Europe Music Awards.
 In 2017, she released her first studio album Los Ángeles, which gave her a nomination for Best New Artist at the 18th Annual Latin Grammy Awards.

-In 2018, she released her second album El Mal Querer to critical acclaim, the album won Best Latin Rock, Urban or Alternative Album at the 62nd Annual Grammy Awards, where she also was nominated for Best New Artist (being the first Spanish-language artist to be nominated for the award), while at the 20th Annual Latin Grammy Awards, the album won Best Contemporary Pop Vocal Album and Album of the Year, becoming the third solo female artist to win the latter in the history of the awards.
+In 2018, she released her second studio album El Mal Querer to critical acclaim; the album won Best Latin Rock, Urban or Alternative Album at the 62nd Annual Grammy Awards, where she also was nominated for Best New Artist (being the first Spanish-language artist to be nominated for the award), while at the 20th Annual Latin Grammy Awards, it was awarded Best Contemporary Pop Vocal Album and Album of the Year, becoming the third solo female artist to win the latter in the history of the awards.
 Rosalía is the first, and to date only, artist to have been nominated for Best New Artist at both the Grammy Awards and Latin Grammy Awards.
 For "Malamente", the lead single of the album, she won Latin Grammys for Best Alternative Song and Best Urban Fusion/Performance in addition to nominations for both Song of the Year and Record of the Year.

-In 2019, she released "Con Altura" alongside Colombian singer J Balvin and Spanish musician El Guincho, the song became a commercial success and received several awards including the Latin Grammy Award for Best Urban Song, the MTV Video Music Award for Best Latin and the MTV Europe Music Award for Best Collaboration.
-In 2020, she collaborated with Puerto Rican singer Ozuna in "Yo x Ti, Tu x Mi", the song won Best Urban Song and Best Urban Fusion/Performance at the 21st Annual Latin Grammy Awards, in the ceremony she also won Best Short Form Music Video for "TKN", her song with American rapper Travis Scott.
-In 2021, she released "LA FAMA" featuring Canadian singer The Weeknd.
-The following year, she released "SAOKO" as the first single of her third album, the song's video won Best Editing at the 2022 MTV Video Music Awards.
+In 2019, she released "Con Altura" alongside Colombian singer J Balvin and Spanish musician El Guincho; the song became a commercial success and received several awards including the Latin Grammy Award for Best Urban Song, the MTV Video Music Award for Best Latin and Best Choreography, and the MTV Europe Music Award for Best Collaboration.
+Also in 2019, she collaborated with Puerto Rican singer Ozuna in "Yo x Ti, Tu x Mi"; the song won Best Urban Song and Best Urban Fusion/Performance at the 21st Annual Latin Grammy Awards.
+At the 2020 ceremony, she also won Best Short Form Music Video for "TKN", a 2020 song with American rapper Travis Scott.

-In 2022, she released her third album Motomami to critical acclaim as well as significant commercial success compared to her previous efforts.
+In 2022, she released her third studio album Motomami to critical acclaim as well as significant commercial success compared to her previous efforts.
 At the 23rd Annual Latin Grammy Awards, the album won Album of the Year and Best Alternative Music Album, making Rosalía the first female artist to win the former category more than once.
-In addition, the track "Hentai" was nominated for Song of the Year, Best Alternative Song and Best Short Form Video.
+In addition, the lead single "La Fama" was nominated for Record of the Year, whereas the promotional single "Hentai" was nominated for Song of the Year, Best Alternative Song and Best Short Form Video.
 The album also gave Rosalía her second Grammy Award, winning Best Latin Rock or Alternative Album.
+The second single "Saoko" also won Best Editing at the 2022 MTV Video Music Awards.

+In 2025, she released her fourth studio album Lux to unanimous critical acclaim and strong commercial performance in English-speaking and German-speaking countries.
+In the UK, she was awarded the Brit Award for International Artist at the Brit Awards 2026 and International Songwriter of the Year at the Ivor Novello Awards later the same year.